JordanTrakas/git-essential-training-5988161/Second_Folder/file_changes_notes.md

 ---
 - **git log --oneline** shortens the log
 - **git log --grep='<str>'** shows all the commits with files with that specific string

-- These are changes that I am going to revert with git revert <commit id>